Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast

-This morning we take a bus to Daimonzaka Chushajo, from where it's around a 1 hour walk to the Kumano Nachi Taisha, the last of the Kumano Kodo's 3 great shrines.
-This walk takes you part of the way along the Daimonzaka, an impressive 600 metre/1969 feet cobbled stairway with a total of 267 stairs, lined with towering Japanese cedar and bamboo groves.
+This morning, we'll take a bus to Daimonzaka Chushajo, from where it's around a one-hour walk to the Kumano Nachi Taisha, the last of the Kumano Kodo's three great shrines.
+This walk takes you part of the way along the Daimonzaka, an impressive 600 metre/1,969 feet cobbled stairway with a total of 267 stairs, lined with towering Japanese cedar and bamboo groves.
 Nachi Taisha, the culmination of today's walk, boasts a magnificent red pagoda and stands against the striking backdrop of Nachi-no-Otaki, Japan's tallest waterfall.
-We take some time to marvel at this amazing sight before taking the bus back to Kii-Katsuura Station, from where it's a 4 hour train ride around the peninsula to our final destination of the holiday, the large metropolis of Osaka, Japan's second city.
-Osaka is one of the best places to try Japanese food - whether its octopus balls from a street-side stand, okonomiyaki savoury pancakes (a regional speciality), or some of best sushi in the world.
+We'll take some time to marvel at this amazing sight before taking the bus back to Kii-Katsuura Station.

 Day 12: Trip Ends In Osaka